fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ## 11: Risky Ingredients
-Continuing the theme of risk, this week we look at the modern state of food additives and the intersection of food safety and food technology.
+Continuing the theme of risk from before break, this week we look at the modern state of food additives and the intersection of food safety and food technology.
 What would Harvey Wiley think of all this stuff in our food?

 ### Mar 28
 - Melanie Warner, _Pandora's Lunchbox_ (Ch.
 6: Better living through chemistry), 97--123 .